pulumi/pulumi-azure-native/sdk/dotnet/Synapse/V20200401Preview/README.md

-A Pulumi package for creating and managing Azure resources.
+A Next Generation Pulumi package for creating and managing Azure resources.